3Dmaps/mapcreator/README.md

 * XML file containing trails and terrain types (heightfile0_trails.xml)
 * satellite/aerial image file (heightfile0_satellite.png)

+## Supported source data formats
+Supported altitude model and satellite/aerial image source file formats are the same as those supported by GDAL (http://www.gdal.org/formats_list.html).
+Mapcreator uses GDAL for processing the input data.
+Examples of altitude source data formats are ASCII Grid (.asc) and GeoTIFF (.tif).
+Examples of satellite and aerial image source data formats are JPEG2000 (.jp2) and GeoTIFF (.tif).

+Route, point of interest and landuse data must be in Open Street Map XML-format (usually .xml or .osm).
+OSM source data can be exported from https://www.openstreetmap.org/.

 ## Running the tests
 To locally run the automated tests, enter `pytest` in the project's root folder.